alain898/distributed-search-cache/README.md

 JSVC is used to daemonize DSCache, so JSVC also need to be installed.

-Modify the confiuration file conf/application.conf according according to the actual deployment.
+Modify the confiuration file conf/application.conf according to the actual deployment.

 ```
 server {